Thursday, January 6

 “I thought you hated snow?”

 Nope, he doesn’t hate snow.
-He likes the darn white stuff, likes being all snowed in on a cozy winter day theoretically drinking hot chocolate which we never do but it’s the thought that counts.
+He likes the darn white stuff, likes being all snowed in on a cozy winter day theoretically drinking hot chocolate which we rarely do but it’s the thought that counts.

 Well, this was news to me.